turpana/Drupal-To-do-Lists/Readme.md

 ===============

 This module helps users keep track of their own to-do lists.
 It's in early development, so it has very minimal functionality.
+Once installed, you should see a link to your own to-do lists and a drupal block displaying your lists.

 ### Requires